phorus-group/mapper/CONTRIBUTING.md

 This plugin is built with Gradle.

-* Run `./gradlew build` to build.
-It also runs all tests. things up during development.
+* Run `./gradlew build` to build and run all the tests.

 ## Contacting maintainers